inessben/make-it-art/README.md

 - Use only `backend/prisma/schema.prisma`
 - Do not recreate `prisma/schema.prisma`
-- Use the local Docker Postgres database for Prisma commands
+- Prefer Prisma commands inside the backend container for local Docker development
 - If tables were created manually in pgAdmin, use `db pull`
 - If the Prisma schema becomes the source of truth, use `migrate dev`